hannelorelongin/ACES-AcT/README.md

         * `Code_search_assess_unknown.ipynb` & `c_assess_unknown/`: describes the process of assessing the likelihood of the phage proteins of unknown function to be functional acetyltransferases, based on their predicted protein structures
         * `Code_modelarchive.ipynb` & `modelarchive`: describes the process of preparing the protein structure prediction results for deposition in ModelArchive.
     * `2_characterization/` : describes the code related to the characterization of the predicted phage-encoded acetyltransferases
-        * `Code_characterization_overview.ipynb` & `a_overview/`: describe the general characterization of the predicted phage-encoded acetyltransferases
+        * `Code_characterization_overview.ipynb` & `a_overview/`: describes the general characterization of the predicted phage-encoded acetyltransferases
-        * `Code_characterization_growth.ipynb` & `b_growth/`: describe the visualization of the liquid growth assays comparing *P. aeruginosa* PAO1 strains expressing selected predicted phage-encoded acetyltransferases and non-induced controls
+        * `Code_characterization_growth.ipynb` & `b_growth/`: describes the visualization of the liquid growth assays comparing *P. aeruginosa* PAO1 strains expressing selected predicted phage-encoded acetyltransferases and non-induced controls
     * `3_Map/` : describes the characterization of one of the phage-encoded acetyltransferases, renamed Map
-        * `Code_Map_FLAMS.ipynb` & `a_FLAMS/`: describe the PTM conservation analysis of Map-targeted sites
+        * `Code_Map_FLAMS.ipynb` & `a_FLAMS/`: describes the PTM conservation analysis of Map-targeted sites
-        * `Code_Map_conservation.ipynb` & `b_conservation/`: describe the analysis of the conservation of Map across the *Phikmvvirus* genus
+        * `Code_Map_conservation.ipynb` & `b_conservation/`: describes the analysis of the conservation of Map across the *Phikmvvirus* genus
-        * `Code_Map_invivo.ipynb` & `c_invivo_analysis/`: describe the visualization of the metabolome analysis comparing Map-expressing versus control *P. aeruginosa* PAO1 strains
+        * `Code_Map_invivo.ipynb` & `c_invivo_analysis/`: describes the visualization of the metabolome analysis comparing Map-expressing versus control *P. aeruginosa* PAO1 strains
-        * `Code_Map_MetK.ipynb` & `d_MetK/`: describe the visualization of the Ames & Dubin experiment comparing the enzymatic activity of different MetK variants
+        * `Code_Map_MetK.ipynb` & `d_MetK/`: describes the visualization of the Ames & Dubin experiment comparing the enzymatic activity of different MetK variants
-        * `Code_Map_transcriptomics.ipynb` & `transcriptomics_analysis/`: describe the reanalysis of LUZ19 infection transcriptomics to assess the extent and timing of *map* transcription
+        * `Code_Map_transcriptomics.ipynb` & `transcriptomics_analysis/`: describes the reanalysis of LUZ19 infection transcriptomics to assess the extent and timing of *map* transcription
         * `methylation_analysis/`: contains all code related to the methylome analysis comparing Map-expressing versus control *P. aeruginosa* PAO1 strains, as performed by [@LucoDevro](https://github.com/LucoDevro)
 * `associated_data/`
     * `virushostdb_host_pseudomonas_25feb2024.tsv` : results of search for 'Pseudomonas' as host in the Virus-Host database (version: February 25th, 2024)